zed-industries/zed/docs/src/configuring_zed__configuring_vim.md

 g s   Find symbol in current file g S   Find symbol in entire project

-g n   Add a visual selection for the next copy of the current word g N   The same, but backwards g >   Skip latest word selection, and add next. g <   The same, but backwards g a   Add a visual selection for every copy of the current word
+g l   Add a visual selection for the next copy of the current word g L   The same, but backwards g >   Skip latest word selection, and add next. g <   The same, but backwards g a   Add a visual selection for every copy of the current word